unibo-spe/spe-slides/content/09-containerization/_index.md

 ## Bridge network (pt.
 3)

-Let's create a non-trivial scenario with 2 container attached to the same network:
+Let's create a non-trivial scenario with 2 containers attached to the same network:
 1. one container (host name: `dind`) will run the Docker daemon (Docker-in-Docker)
 2. the other container (host name: `cli`) will run the Docker CLI
 3. let's call the shared network `my-network`